Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Identification

 where the final line of \eqref{lower_bound_on_theta} follows from \Cref{lemma_trick_equivalence}. \end{proof} \begin{claim} Bounds \eqref{upper_bound_on_theta} on $P_{s_1,s_0}(t=j,r=j,y=j)$ and $P_{s_1,s_0}(t=j,r=1-j, y=j)$ are sharp.
 Bounds are independent in the sense that any pair of points within the two bounds is attainable. \end{claim} \begin{proof} Write all eight joint and observable probabilities as a matrix equation:

 Matrix $\mathbf{A}$ has rank $6$.
 The bottom four rows cannot be represented as a linear combination using any of the top four rows.
 The bottom four rows are only mutually linearly dependent.
 Similarly, the top four rows are only mutually linearly dependent.
-Including marginal probabilities $P(t)$ and $P(r)$ will not change this structure.
 Therefore, the value of $P_{s_1,s_0}(t=j,r=1-k,y=l)$ does not affect the values of $P_{s_1,s_0}(t=j,r=k,y=l)$ for $(j,l)\in\{0,1\}^2$ within their respective bounds.

 There exist two separate systems of equations, one for each value of $r$.
 Focus on one system for an arbitrary $r=k$: